 And he bashes his head in until the blood starts to pool impressively on the sand.

 Maya steps out into the bar and the murmur of voices die down to nothing.
-Her eyes scan a group of men crowded around the pool table and she hears the unmistakeable sound of a cocking shotgun.
+Her eyes scan a group of men crowded around the pool table and she hears the unmistakable sound of a cocking shotgun.
 Some of them are wary, but a few others are already counting out the bills in their mind, ready to cash in the bounty.
-These guys have no idea who they're messing with.

-"Them some interestin' tattoos you got there," says the man with the pool stick she had shared a look with from before.
+"Them some interestin' tattoos you got there," says the man with the pool stick she had shared a look with earlier.
 "Where'd you get 'em?"

-"I was born with them," she says since she's got no reason to hide.
+"I was born with them," Maya says since she has no reason to hide.
 She will not be hunted down like some animal.
 She's trained all her life for combat and she's willing to do what it takes to survive.
-If they want to risk the wrath of a Siren, so be it.
 "Is this going to be a problem?"

 "Hell, I knew we'd get a real one eventually," he chuckles lightly, nudging his partner in the shoulder like it's his lucky day.
 "Well, that all depends on you, beautiful," he addresses her and waves the shotgun her way.
 "Now I ain't the best shot, but I bet I'll ruin that pretty face of yours from anywheres with this.
 How 'bout you just come quietly and everyone's happy, y'hear?"

 With a thought, she readies herself for the worst and the familiar warmth of her power flows through her veins, lighting up her Siren markings with an ethereal glow.
 "You can try."